gaspare-mascolino/knowledge/pages/git.md

     If you are a trusted user, you have to:

-    - import the pubkey: gpg --import user_pubkey.gpg
+    - import the pubkey of the user to insert: gpg --import user_pubkey.gpg
     - edit the key: gpg --edit–key ${KEY_ID}
     - > fpr
     - > trust (5)